Jamisu/CatchTheFood/README.md

 # simple pixi-typescript-webpack game

-There is still much TODO, especially splitting the main class into separate components

 ## Config.ts

 -   defaultLifes - 10
--   gameWidth -
--   gameHeight -
--   debounceFames - used for pixel-style movement (refreshes 1/N-th frame), and optimisation for fast pace game set it to 1. in future adaptation there will be food that speeds up only the knight for couple of seconds
+-   debounceFames - used for pixel-style movement (refreshes 1/N-th frame), and optimisation for fast pace game set it to 1. in future adaptation there will be food that speeds up only the knight for couple of seconds fools app.ticker

--   gridSize -
+-   gridSize - step for moving elements in pixels per cycle
--   cyclesToNewFood -
+-   cyclesToNewFood - instead of randomised, its regular, but speeds up with score up

 ## Commands: